-- Channel: The default setting is channel 6.
-Select the same channel that is using by other wireless devices within your network.
-When there is interference from the wireless networks that overlap with one another, you may change the channel to obtain maximum performance for your connection. - Connection Mode: Infrastructure is a wireless connection using an access point as a transmission point of all wireless devices.
-Ad-Hoc is a wireless connection used without an access point, where your DCS-930L is directly connecting to your PC.
-This is done using the on-board wireless adapter on the DCS-930L connected to a wireless adapter on the PC. - Site Survey: This page will allow you to select a wireless network that the DCS-930L was able to detect.
+Channel: The default setting is channel 6.
+Select the same channel that is being used by other wireless devices within your network.
+When there is an interference from the wireless networks that overlap with one another, you may change the channel to obtain maximum performance for your connection.

+Connection Mode: Infrastructure is a wireless connection using an access point as a transmission point of all wireless devices.
+Ad-Hoc is a wireless connection used without an access point, where your DCS-932L is directly connecting to your PC.
+This is done using the on-board wireless adapter on the DCS-932L connected to a wireless adapter on the PC.

+Site Survey: This page will allow you to select a wireless network that the DCS-932L was able to detect.

-Mode: PSK.
-Select the same encryption method that is being used by your wireless device/ router.
+Wireless Security For security, there are three choices; None, WEP, and WPA-PSK / WPA2-PSK.
+Select the same encryption method that is being used by Mode: your wireless device/ router.